CyCraft/magnetar/packages/docs/src/pages/Docs/Setup.md

 pokemonModule.delete() // deletes the document

 // methods to read data
-pokemonModule.get() // gets the document from the remote store & adds it locally pokemonModule.stream() // opens a database stream & keeps the document up to date locally
+pokemonModule.fetch() // fetches the document from the remote store & adds it locally pokemonModule.stream() // opens a database stream & keeps the document up to date locally
 ```